What do you mean you're trying to figure out EIB history in terms of what?

 They say they have exclusively learned this.

-The uh the hacker told Radar Online, after speaking with my lawyers, I was advised I could not legally sell these and to get rid of them, and to turn in everything I had to the FBI.
+The hacker told Radar Online, after speaking with my lawyers, I was advised I could not legally sell these and to get rid of them.

-Sound legal advice the hacker got the hacker.
+Sound legal advice the hacker got.

-Hey, I got her emails, they got 33,000 of them here and are on the market.
+I got 33,000 of them here and they're on the market.

 What am I bid?

-And his lawyer said, You don't want to do this.
+And his lawyer said, you don't want to do this.

 So he pulled them and gave them over to the FBI.

-Anyway, folks, it's great to have you back here with his telephone number 800 282882.
+Anyway, folks, it's great to have you back here with us.

-I've been threatening to do this for two days, and I have just other things have taken precedence.
+Okay, I've been threatening to do this for two days, and I have just other things have taken precedence.

 So I now am going to just discipline myself.

-We're gonna do this now.
+We're going to do this now.

-I mean any big deal, it's just something I've had on the top of the stacks here for two days, and I just kept it actually turned out you know what my instincts on this, I knew if I waited that all hell would break loose over this, and it has now.
+I mean, any big deal, it's just something I've had on the top of the stacks here for two days, and I just kept.

 So even when I think I'm screwing up, I'm actually not.